xcore/sc_canopen/app_canopen/doc_quickstart/index.rst

     Serial number response message

-TPDO Data (transmit Process data objects) .........................................
+TPDO Data (Transmit Process Data Objects) .........................................

    #.
 TPDO0 Temperature sensor:

-      The application dens the Temperature sensor data to CANopen stack every 5 seconds for transmission.
+      The application sends the ADC value read from the Temperature sensor to CANopen stack every 5 seconds.
 The communication parameter for this TPDO is 255 which indicate Async transfer.
 The CANopen stack sends this TPDO outside the SYNC timer window.
       The following screenshot shows the message (ID = 180) with temperature ADC reading in [D1 and D2].
 Place your finger on the temperature sensor (marked as RT1 on GPIO sliceCARD) and check if the value is being changed.
 This gives the current changed ADC value of temperature sensor.

          .. figure:: images/tpdo0_response.png